Azure/iotedge-lorawan-starterkit/docs/adr/012_decouple_from_edge.md

 ## Summary of the required and proposed changes

+- Identify whether LNS is running as IoT Edge Module or not by using a new "CLOUD_DEPLOYMENT" environment variable (defaults to false)
 - Check that ENABLE_GATEWAY environment variable is not set to true when not running as Edge module
 - Conditionally set the "GatewayID" parameter depending on whether it is running on Edge or not
 - Make use of "[Azure App Configuration](https://docs.microsoft.com/en-us/azure/azure-app-configuration/overview)", in "Cloud"  deployment mode, for gathering static and dynamic configuration parameters